Eswereddy/OpenAi/README.md

   and connectivity panels, and the main profile-form fields (`data-i18n` attributes in `public/index.html`, translated via the `EN`/`HI`/`TE` dictionaries there).
-- **All five AI touchpoints**: summary, chatbot, action plan, document checklist, and fill-by-talking each accept a `language` field and respond in that language — including their deterministic template/heuristic fallbacks when no AI key is set, so switching
+- **All six AI touchpoints**: summary, chatbot, action plan, the AI investigator agent, document checklist, and fill-by-talking each accept a `language` field and respond in that language — including their deterministic template/heuristic fallbacks when no AI key is set, so switching